 Diesel vehicles and components today often require specialized diagnostic computer tools to get to the root of a problem.
-We can test injection pumps including Bosch, Stanadyne, Delphi, Zexel, CAT, Denso, Cummins, Siemens and more.
-Our staff is also factory authorized to test Bosch, Denso, Delphi and Siemens common rail injectors.
+We can repair and test injection pumps manufactured by Bosch, Stanadyne, Delphi, Zexel, CAT, Denso, Cummins, Siemens, Yanmar and more.
+Our staff is also factory authorized to repair and test injectors manufactured by Bosch, Denso, Delphi and Siemens, including common rail injectors.

 Light Duty Diesel and Diesel Pickups